 France is to gradually hand over its military operation to nearly 8,000 African troops slowly being deployed, which the United Nations is considering turning into a formal UN peacekeeping operation.

 Its mission will be to secure northern towns and pursue rebel fighters into their mountain redoubts near Algeria’s border.

 A first contingent of Chadian troops has now entered the town, a Malian security source said, and French soldiers are stationed at the airport, which they captured on Wednesday.

 Malian and French troops have come under criticism for alleged summary executions and other rights abuses against light-skinned citizens seen locally as supporters of the al-Qaeda-linked rebels.

 Human Rights Watch said in a report corroborated by other rights groups that Malian troops had shot at least 13 suspected rebel supporters in Sevare and dumped them into wells.

 “Neither the Malians nor the French took the required precautions to avoid hitting civilian targets,” Gaetan Mootoo, Amnesty’s lead researcher for West Africa, told a news conference in Bamako.

-France has denied responsibility for these attacks, saying they took place before its intervention began.
+France has denied responsibility for these attacks, saying that these attacks took place before its intervention began.

 Many Tuaregs and Arabs had already fled fearing further attacks.